AtmoFX/bigint/documentation/fibonacci.md

 This pattern allows to remove a substantial number of multiplications:

 1. $k - 1$ values appear twice:<br/>
-Values from the first column, row $r \geq 2$ are fibonacci numbers.
-We can find these same numbers on the last column of the matrix, at row $r - 1$.
+Values from the first column, row $r \geq 2$ are fibonacci numbers that are repeated on the last column of the matrix, at row $r - 1$.
 There is no need, during exponantiation, to do all the multiplications more than once per number.<br/>
 Additionally, there is no need to reserve memory to store these numbers twice.
 The matrices will be represented as a C++ array of size $k^2 - (k - 1)$ embedded into a class whose responsibility to is to turn the 1D-array into a 2D-matrix:<br/>
 Below is but a fraction of the definition of that class, to illustrate how the matrix-to-array index conversion (`M[r][c] -> A[i]`).